btsteve/proxmox_nodered_lxc/README.md

 ***Note:*** _Before using this repo, make sure Proxmox is up to date._

-To create a new LXC container on Proxmox and setup Hass.io to run inside of it, run the following in a SSH connection or the Proxmox web shell.
+To create a new LXC container on Proxmox and setup Node Red to run inside of it, run the following in a SSH connection or the Proxmox web shell.

 ```
 bash -c "$(wget -qLO - https://github.com/MarcJenningsUK/proxmox_nodered_lxc/raw/master/create_container.sh)"